PerziThomas/DA_Perzi_Ambrosch/source/Frontend Technologies.md

 <Translate id="units.length.meter.plural" /> /* will be replaced with "meters" or "Meter" depending on language */
 ```

 - The _translate_ function is given the _id_ as a parameter and returns the translation depending on the currently active language.
-This function based approach is generally more flexible and allows the translation to be used more easily for situations like usage in string manipulation or when passing component props.
+This function based approach is generally more flexible and allows the translation to be used more easily for situations like usage in string manipulation or when passing component props. [@reactLocalizeRedux]

 ```jsx
 translate("units.length.meter.plural") /* returns "meters" or "Meter" */